Cascades in the dynamics of affine interval exchange transformations: The hyperbolic geometry of

 \end{definition}

-This is a subset of the surface $M_{\veechsg}$ as a quotient of a $\veechsg$-invariant subset of $\mathbb{H}^2$ .
-The convex hull of a Fuchsian group is a surface with geodesic boundary, moreover if the group is finitely generated the convex hull has to be of finite volume.
+As a quotient of a $\veechsg$-invariant subset of $\mathbb{H}^2$, $C(M_{\veechsg})$ is a subset of the surface $M_{\Gamma}$.
+The convex core of a Fuchsian group is a surface with geodesic boundary, moreover if the group is finitely generated the convex core has to be of finite volume.
 As a remark, a Fuchsian group is a lattice if and only if we have the equality $C(M_{\veechsg}) = M_{\veechsg}$.
-In the special case of the Schottky group $\veechsg$ the convex hull is a surface whose boundary is a single closed geodesic as it is shown on Figure $\ref{bout}$.
-For a finitely generated group we will see that we have a one to one correspondence between connected components of the boundary of the convex hull and connected component of the quotient of the discontinuity set by the group.
+In the special case of the Schottky group $\veechsg$ the convex core is a surface whose boundary is a single closed geodesic as it is shown on Figure $\ref{bout}$.
+For a finitely generated group we will see that we have a one to one correspondence between connected components of the boundary of the convex core and connected component of the quotient of the discontinuity set by the group.

 The following lemma is the precise formulation of what we discussed above \begin{lemma} Let $\veechsg$ a finitely generated Fuchsian group.
-Any connected component $I_0$ of the discontinuity set $\Omega_{\veechsg}$ is stabilised by a cyclic group generated by an hyperbolic isometry $\gamma_0$.
+Any connected component $I_0$ of the discontinuity set $\Omega_{\veechsg}$ is stabilised by a cyclic group generated by a hyperbolic isometry $\gamma_0$.
 Moreover $ \partial I_0 $ is composed of the two fixed points of the isometry $\gamma_0$. \end{lemma}